DeionLaw/dns-experiment/README.md

 - Windows Server

 <h2>Pre-Reqs</h2>
-- 2 machines on a local network, I will be using info and VMs from (https://github.com/DeionLaw/configure-ad)
+- 2 machines on a local network, one client machine, one domain controller, I will be using info and VMs from (https://github.com/DeionLaw/configure-ad)

 <h2>Actions and Observations</h2>